dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 ==============================

-The Generic-Arithmetic library exports the functions described in this section from an exported module called *generic-arithmetic*.
+The Generic-Arithmetic library exports the functions described in this section from a module called *generic-arithmetic*.

 The Generic-Arithmetic library provides a fully extensible version of all arithmetic operations.
 If an application only uses